A5758 road: Early proposals

 The need for an improved route between Switch Island and the main Southport Road was first identified during the early 1930s.
 Around that time, workmen "pegged out" a route across farmland near Ince Woods which never materialised.
 Further proposals were discussed in 1968, during planning for the M57, M58, and M62 motorways.
 Shortly after the motorways opened, a number of proposals to allow traffic to bypass Thornton and Netherton were developed, given increased road traffic over the years that followed added to the congestion throughout Thornton.
 The location on where a road would be built was a controversial subject during the 20th century, due to close proximity to Ince Woods and environmental concerns.
 County planners of the time favoured widening the A565 road.

 In 1990, a detailed proposal known as the Blue Route was submitted for planning permission, which would have involved a 4.7 mi dual carriageway road between Switch Island and the Formby Bypass.
 This proposal was ultimately rejected by then Secretary of State for Transport in May 1995 despite favourable public consensus, on the grounds it would have negative impact on greenbelt land and be detrimental to conservation areas and protected species.

 A Sefton Council environmental statement in 2010 made reference to the traffic congestion that had affected routes around the Thornton area for "many years", as well as the impacts to quality of life and the environment.

 Public consultations

-Five years later in May 2000, a public consultation began which proposed six possible options, with the intention to understand the views and opinions of residents and businesses along the route between Thornton and Switch Island.
+In May 2000, a public consultation began which proposed six possible options, with the intention to understand the views and opinions of residents and businesses along the route between Thornton and Switch Island.
 Following feedback, six options were considered for possible highway construction, those being: